abian-dev/datapack-generic/README.md

 2. Open the file named `play` or `start` inside that folder.
 3. Copy the example function call provided in the file.
 4. Adjust the parameters as needed for your specific use case.

+**Note:** Any parameter labeled as 'function' in the example call must be replaced with a complete, syntactically correct command.